Skip to content

 Verified Offers

 Europium oxide trades at unusually low prices for a heavy rare earth (~$30/kg) because the historical fluorescent-lamp demand collapsed faster than the supply chain could re-tool.
-The European Union banned mercury-containing fluorescent lamps in stages through 2023–2027, removing the largest single Eu phosphor market.
+The European Union banned mercury-containing fluorescent lamps in stages through 2023 to 2027, removing the largest single Eu phosphor market.

 Important Notes